-For this module, the accessibility concerns are the alternate text for the image and the text used for the button.
+For this module, the accessibility concerns are the alternative text for the image and the text used for the button.
 Normally, these concerns would be address separately, but because we made the entire module a link (hover over any part of the module and click to activate the button link), the accessibility concerns are eased a bit.

 Given that the title and blurb are sufficiently descriptive, the button text, which normally would be consider ambiguous (learn more about what?), is fine.
 Again, we are allowed to use ambiguous text for the button only because the entire module is the link text.